 5 slightly obscure presentation tips

-Below are our top 5 presentation tips — albeit slightly obscure ones — to help you before and during your presentation…
+Below are our top 5 presentation skills tips — albeit slightly obscure ones — to help you before and during your presentation…

 1. Water, water but never milk!
 Never drink milk before a presentation as it coats your vocal chords and impedes your vocal impact.
 Sipping water allows there to be silence in the room; pausing is one of the most powerful tools when presenting.
 It allows your audience to digest what you have just said and it also gives you a chance to think what you will say next.